AnaMac3/42-CPP_Module_03/README.md

           return *this;
         }

+**Order of calls in Constructon/Destruction**:

+- When creating a derived class object:
+  - The base class constructor is called first.
+  - Then the derived class constructor is executed.
+- When destroying derived class object:
+  - The derived class destructor is called first.
+  - Then the base class destructor is called.
+This ensures that the base class resources are available during construction and properly released after the derived class resources during destruction.

 ### Polymorphism and Virtual Functions
 To allow a function to be overridden and used poymorphically (via pointers or references to the base class) it must be marked as ***virtual*** in the base class: